 Head Coach Spotlight

-Richard Hawkins, prior coach of a three-time U.S. National Shooting Team Championship winning team, is in his third season as the first full-time academy shooting sports coach.
+Richard Hawkins, prior coach to a World Champion and to an Olympic Silver medalist, is in his sixth season as the first Coast Guard Academy shooting sports coach.

 In 2001, Coach Hawkins was selected as the International Rifle Coach for the U.S. Army Marksmanship Unit and coached there until August 2013..

 2) Went on to earn his PhD in Sports Science.
-Conducting seven original scientific research projects, with three being published in scientific peer-reviewed journals.
+Conducting seven original scientific research projects, with four being published in scientific peer-reviewed journals.

-3) Was awarded a Class A International Judge’s License (eligible to coach in the Olympics), an International Coach’s License (one of nineteen in the world with an ISSF Class A Licensed Coach, the highest coach certification that a shooting coach can earn).
-Received all coaching rifle and pistol certifications in the U.S. for the Olympic shooting sports.
+3) Was awarded a Class A International Judge’s License (eligible to coach in the Olympics), a Class A International Coach’s License (one of nineteen in the world with an ISSF Class A Licensed Coach, the highest coach certification that a shooting coach can earn).
+He received all coaching rifle and pistol certifications in the U.S. for the Olympic shooting sports.

 4) Was selected as a Voluntary Assistant National Team Coach from 2002 to 2005.
-In which time he was selected as the U.S. Team Leader for five major International Championships.
+In which time he was selected as the U.S. Team Leader for five major International Championships competitions.